Ford Motor Co (NYSE:F) said on Thursday it is recalling 1.39 million SUVs and sedans in North America, most for the possible loss of power steering.

 Continue Reading Below

-Automakers are giving heightened scrutiny to safety issues in the wake of General Motors Co's
+Automakers are giving heightened scrutiny to safety issues in the wake of General Motors Co's <GM.N> ongoing safety crisis that began with an ignition-switch issue in older-model cars.

 So far this year, GM has recalled 15.8 million vehicles worldwide.